Meowmeow-alt/text-to-speech/README.md

 #### TO-DO:
 - Change text sentiment analysis into emotion detection.
-I think it is going to be more awesome if we can see how the text express in each category of emotions, not only knowing it's positive or negative or neutral.
+It is going to be more awesome if we can see how the text express in each category of emotions, not only knowing it's positive or negative or neutral.

 #### LIBRARIES INCLUDE:
 I use many libraries to achieve my goal in this project, they are: